JuyeeMyeong/web_project_cse316/README.md

 ### `npm install`

-** You have to run npm install twice for each directory
+\*\* You have to run npm install twice for each directory

 If you want to use nodemon,
+open the terminal, and at the project's root directory -> cd db -> npm start

 If you don't want to use nodemon, open the terminal, and at the project's root directory -> cd db -> node server.js

 Now, back to the root directory, run:

 ### `npm start`

 Runs the app in the development mode.\